DoYangTan/verl-rubric/README.md

 ## 3. Deploy Reward Model Service

-RuscaRL uses an external VLLM service for reward calculation.
-You need to start the VLLM API server before starting the training loop.
+RuscaRL uses an external vLLM service for reward calculation.
+You need to start the vLLM API server before starting the training loop.

 **Run the following command in a separate terminal or using `nohup`:**